 Currently Browsing: Lesley Coffin

 The second feature film collaboration between the directing team of Lisa Robinson and Annie J. Howell Claire in Motion is a mash-up of styles.
 Structured around a mystery, the disappearance of Claire’s husband in the woods, the film is ultimately a meditative examination of her own identity.
 Forced to confront how her sense of self has been shaped by her identity as his wife and shocked to learn of her husband’s upsetting secrets, Claire forms a surprising relationship with one of the people that claims to know him.… read more.

 One of the best-reviewed indie films of 2016, The Love Witch, marks a breakthrough for filmmaker Anna Biller.
 Besides receiving credit as both writer and director, Biller also produced, edited, designed costumes and sets, and composed music for the film.
 It results in a finely crafted, beautifully layered feature film which demonstrates her design and cinematic knowledge.… read more.

 FF2 Senior Contributor Lesley Coffin asks you to consider these six films by women writers &/or directors (from the full list of films released in NYC theatres in 2016).
 Note that this list was created in November & will be updated after December 31, 2016.
-My Favorite Feature Films of 2016 (2) The Dressmaker (Director Jocelyn Moorhouse) Queen of Katwe (Director […]